Social welfare

-BIPs, both recognized refugees and subsidiary protection holders, have access to the national social welfare system Guaranteed Minimum Income (GMI) at the same level and under the same conditions that apply to nationals.
+BIPs, both recognised refugees and subsidiary protection holders have access to the national social welfare system Guaranteed Minimum Income (GMI) at the same level and under the same conditions that apply to nationals.
 The only exception is the requirement of having five years of legal and continued residence in Cyprus, from which BIPs are exempted.
 All applicants of GMI are required to reside in the government-controlled areas of RoC.
 Other than that, there are no requirements to reside in a specific place or region.

-The Ministry of Labour, Welfare and Social Insurance, and specifically the Welfare Benefit Management Service, is the authority responsible for the administration of the GMI.
-In practice applicants for GMI, both nationals and BIPs, face long delays in the examination of their application and throughout 2021, 2022 and 2023 most cases took 12 months or more to receive a decision.
-For BIPs, this period is extremely difficult, as all the benefits received as an asylum seeker are immediately terminated upon issuance of a decision on the asylum application.
-According to an internal SWS circular, BIPs should continue to receive MRC for two months after the decision granting international protection is issued, but this policy is not widely applied, and it has been observed to take place only in very few vulnerable cases.[1]
+For BIPs, this period is extremely difficult, as all the benefits received as an asylum applicant are immediately terminated upon issuance of a decision on the asylum application.
+According to an internal SWS circular, BIPs should continue to receive MRC for two months after the decision granting international protection is issued, but this policy is not widely applied, and it has been observed to take place only in very few vulnerable cases.[4]

 Since 2020, in order to provide rent allowances, GMI requires a copy of the property title by the owner, rental agreements containing taxation stamps if the amount exceeds €5000, two witnesses signing the agreement as well as providing their ID numbers and an electricity utility bill in the name of the tenant.
 Transfer of the electricity bill in the tenant’s name costs €50 provided that the person’s name is included in the catalogues of GMI recipients sent to the Electricity Authority by the GMI Services, otherwise the cost is €300.
 Due to delays in examining the GMI applications, a BIPs who will be eventually approved will not be included in those catalogues before several months elapse.
 Therefore, transfer of the account on their name will take place afterwards, which results in additional delays in receiving rent allowances.[5]